Aerial-MJ/MD/神经网络/someQES.md

 **输出：**
 ```
 Entering the context
-Inside the context, got value: 42
+Inside the context,got value: 42
 Exiting the context
 ```